ADLINK/adlink-nxp-android/README.md

 # 3. Adlink Supported Patches

-- Patches for the NXP-based products for the Adlink dev kit will be found [here](https://github.com/ADLINK/imx8mp_android/tree/Android-13/patches/imx-android-13.0.0_1.2.0/android_build).
+- Patches for the NXP i.MX8M Plus based products for the Adlink dev kit will be found [here](https://github.com/ADLINK/imx8mp_android/tree/Android-13/patches/imx-android-13.0.0_1.2.0/android_build).
-- The patches that we created and have are based on the NXP GitHub Kernel.
+- The patches that we created and have are based on the NXP GitHub kernel.
 - This patch is based on kernel 5.15.x version.

 # 4. Software Documentation